ENCCS/hpda-python/content/parallel-computing.rst

 by using the so-called **global interpreter lock (GIL)**.
 This means that approaches that may work in other languages (C, C++, Fortran), may not work in Python without being a bit careful.
+The reason GIL is needed is because part of the Python implementation related to the memory management is not thread-safe.
-At first glance, this is bad for parallelism.  *But it's not all bad!:*
+At first glance, this is bad for parallelism.
+But one can avoid GIL through the folowing:

 - External libraries (NumPy, SciPy, Pandas, etc), written in C or other languages, can release the lock and run multi-threaded.
-- Most input/output releases the GIL, and input/output is slow.
+- Most input/output tasks release the GIL.
-- There are several Python libraries that side-step the GIL, e.g. by using *subprocesses* instead of threads.
+- There are several Python libraries that side-step the GIL, e.g. by using *multiprocessing* instead of *threading*.

 Multithreading